Paramount Global (PARA) Shares Rise Despite Market Challenges

 PARA’s Market Performance

-PARA’s stock has seen a 3.55% increase for the week, with a 8.46% rise in the past month and a 1.13% gain in the past quarter.
-The volatility ratio for the week is 3.79%, and the volatility levels for the past 30 days are at 3.62% for Paramount Global The simple moving average for the last 20 days is 5.68% for PARA stock, with a simple moving average of 9.87% for the last 200 days.
+PARA’s stock has seen a -27.73% decrease for the week, with a -19.71% drop in the past month and a -31.46% fall in the past quarter.
+The volatility ratio for the week is 6.95%, and the volatility levels for the past 30 days are at 4.66% for Paramount Global The simple moving average for the last 20 days is -23.74% for PARA stock, with a simple moving average of -20.32% for the last 200 days.

 Analysts’ Opinion of PARA